Skip to Main Content

 2. Be aware that many online materials, such as ebooks, journals articles, and streaming media, are not owned by the library.
 This means that resources may change from semester to semester as subscriptions change.

-3. Know that ebooks may not be accessible by more than one student at a time depending on the license of the individual ebook.
+3. Know that some ebooks may not be accessible by more than one student at a time depending on the license of the individual ebook.

 This page is adapted from Introduction to OER by Rachel Arteaga and Suzanne Wakim which is licensed under a Creative Commons Attribution 4.0 International license.